 Other lesions to be considered in the differential include:

-Atypical fibroxanthoma is treated by surgical excision.
+Atypical fibroxanthoma is treated by complete surgical excision.
 Small lesions may be removed by curettage.
 Mohs micrographic surgery is becoming the treatment of choice for large or recurrent lesions, as it reliably removes the complete tumour while sparing surrounding normal healthy tissue.
-They rarely recur.

 Most cases of atypical fibroxanthoma could be prevented by avoiding excessive sun exposure.
-Patients should be advised to follow sun protection methods when outdoors.
+Patients are advised to follow sun protection methods when outdoors.